-Finally, we should note that in the above we have found the optimal unitary $U$, and hence optimal states $\ket{\Psi_0}$ and $\ket{\Psi_1}$ after having fixed a choice of $\mathbb{Q}^{(N)}$.
-This raises the possibility that there is in fact a better choice of $\mathbb{Q}^{(N)}$, i.e.~a better partition of the strings $\mathbf{a}$ into two subsets.
-A simple argument shows that for deterministic protocols making use of the trine measurement twice, this is in fact the best possible choice.
-In particular, since we already have $\lambda_{\min} = 0$, this is already optimal, and cannot be made any smaller.
-Therefore any other strategy we can consider must have a larger $\lambda_{\max}$, and must compensate for any increase in $\lambda_{\min}$.
-We have already achieved $\lambda_{\max} = \frac{8}{9}$.
-It is easy to see that we cannot arrange for any eigenvalue between $\frac{8}{9}$ and $1$, hence the only possibility is $\lambda_{\max} = 1$, in which case we find $\lambda_{\min} = \frac{1}{9}$, and we achieve an equally optimal solution, where we have essentially relabelled $0$ and $1$, which then has to be compensated for in $U$.
+Finally, we should note that in the above we have found the optimal unitary $U$, and hence optimal states $\ket{\Psi_0^*}$ and $\ket{\Psi_1^*}$ after having fixed a choice of $\mathbb{Q}^{(2)}$.
+This raises the possibility that there is in fact a better choice of $\mathbb{Q}^{(2)}$, i.e.~a better partition of the strings $\mathbf{a}$ into two subsets.
+An exhaustive search finds this not to be the case; the protocol presented is in fact an optimal choice of $\mathbb{Q}^{(2)}$ (other optimal choices also exist, which relate to this choice by suitable symmetries).